California Insurance Code Sections 1749.3 and 10234.93

 California Insurance Code Section 10234.93

-(1) Establish marketing procedures to assure that any comparison of policies by its agents or other producers will be fair and accurate.
+(1) Establish marketing procedures to ensure that any comparison of policies by its agents or other producers will be fair and accurate.

-(2) Establish marketing procedures to assure excessive insurance is not sold or issued.
+(2) Establish marketing procedures to ensure excessive insurance is not sold or issued.

 (3) Submit to the commissioner within six months of the effective date of this act, a list of all agents or other insurer representatives authorized to solicit individual consumers for the sale of long-term care insurance.
 These submissions shall be updated at least semiannually.